Tina Arena: 1988–1993: Debut solo album – Strong as Steel

-1994–96: Second solo album – Don't Ask
+1994–1996: Second solo album – Don't Ask

 Arena's second solo studio album, Don't Ask, was released on 14 November 1994.
 It was produced by David Tyson for Columbia Records.
 According to Nimmervoll, during recording "Tina nearly broke down.
 This was an all-important moment in her career."
 Arena co-wrote all 10 tracks of the original Australian version.

 Ian McFarlane noticed it demonstrated a "more mature, sophisticated, soul-tinged style and approach ... [and] her powerful, crystal clear voice more than adequately matched the material on offer."
 Kelvin Hayes of AllMusic felt that "a lot of Don't Ask remains twee.
 However, there are good moments."
 It peaked at No. 1 on the ARIA Albums Chart—a year after its release—and remained in the top 50 for 83 weeks.
 It reached No. 11 on the UK Albums Chart and No. 12 in New Zealand.

 Don't Ask was the highest-selling album of 1995 in Australia and one of the biggest-selling albums by an Australian female singer to date.
 It has sold over two million copies worldwide and was certified 10 times platinum by ARIA in 2011 for shipment of over 700,000 copies in that country alone.
 The success of the record made her a "priority artist" for Sony, who marketed her in the US.
 Her European success was realised: Don't Ask charted in Germany, Sweden and Switzerland.

 The lead single, "Chains", was issued ahead of the album in August 1994 and peaked at No. 4 on the ARIA Singles Chart.
-It also reached No. 6 in the UK, No. 7 in New Zealand, No. 9 in Ireland and No. 20 in Canada.
+It also reached No. 6 in the UK, No. 7 in New Zealand, No. 9 in Ireland, No. 38 in the U.S., and No. 20 in Canada.
 In 1995, she toured Europe, appearing on Top of the Pops which broadcast to an audience of 60 million people.
 In the European market Arena was an unknown and a fresh commodity, she opined: "I loved every minute of that—of people not knowing who I was.
 I guess it was tiring fighting the individual thing.
 It was good to not be a part of a past and being accepted as an artist.
 Not having to carry this Young Talent Time luggage which was constantly shoved in my face."
 Five additional singles were released, "Sorrento Moon (I Remember)" (January 1995), "Heaven Help My Heart" (May), "Wasn't It Good" (September), "Show Me Heaven" (November) and "That's the Way a Woman Feels" (February 1996).

 At the ARIA Music Awards of 1995, Arena was nominated in six categories and won four trophies: Best Pop Release and Song of the Year for "Chains"; and Album of the Year and Best Female Artist for Don't Ask.
 At the 1996 ceremony she received five more nominations and won Highest Selling Album for Don't Ask.
 Other accolades she earned were Variety Club Entertainer of the Year, an Advance Australia Foundation award, and a World Music Award.